24 Jan How to create two Gig Performer instances with a single client ASIO Driver on Windows

 - Install the ASIO4ALL drivers on your computer http://www.asio4all.org

-- Open a second GP instance and go to its Audio Options
+- Open (or create) a second Gig Performer instance and go to its Audio Options,

 - Select the ASIO and ASIO4ALL driver matching the sample rate of your main instance.